Wild Bird Seed (WBS) TEK: Full Guide for Grain Spawn

 Syringe injecting liquid culture into sterilized mason jar

-6. Inoculating with Liquid Culture or Agar
+6. How to Use Spawn Substrate: Inoculating Grain Jars with Liquid Culture or Agar

 Shaking and Colonization Tips